 - 5.1 Fire and rescue authorities must manage their budgets and spend money properly and appropriately, and ensure the efficient and effective use of their resources, pursuing all feasible opportunities to keep costs down while discharging their core duties effectively.
-Fire and rescue authorities should regularly review the numbers and deployment of firefighters and other staff to ensure that its fire and rescue service has a workforce that is commensurate with the risks that it faces. - 5.2 Fire and rescue authorities must ensure that financial decisions are taken with the advice and guidance of the chief finance officer and that decisions are taken with an emphasis on delivering value for money to the public purse.
-Fire and rescue authorities should ensure that management of their finances is undertaken with regard to published guidance including those set out at Annex B. - 5.3 Fire and rescue authorities should publish a medium term financial strategy which includes funding and spending plans for revenue and capital.
-The strategy should take into account multiple years, the inter-dependencies of revenue budgets and capital investments, the role of reserves and the consideration of risks.
+Fire and rescue authorities should regularly review the numbers and deployment of firefighters and other staff to ensure that their fire and rescue service has a workforce that is commensurate with the risks that they face. - 5.2 Fire and rescue authorities must ensure that financial decisions are taken with the advice and guidance of the chief finance officer and that decisions are taken with an emphasis on delivering value for money to the public purse.
+Fire and rescue authorities should ensure that management of their finances is undertaken with regard to published guidance including those set out at Annex B. - 5.3 Combined and Metropolitan Fire and Rescue Authorities should produce and publish a medium term financial plan, efficiency plan and a reserves strategy (see para 5.8 below).
+The efficiency plan and reserves strategy can form part of the medium term financial plan and do not need to be separate documents.
+Where fire and rescue is part of a County Council, Unitary Authority or Mayoral Body we expect that these requirements will be included within the parent authorities' documentation.
+In the case of London, the efficiency plan and reserves strategy will be produced by the London Fire Commissioner. - 5.4 The medium term financial plan should include funding and spending plans for revenue and capital.
+The plan should take into account multiple years, the interdependencies of revenue budgets and capital investments, the role of reserves and the consideration of risks.
 It should have regard to affordability and also to CIPFA's Prudential Code for Capital Finance in Local Authorities.
-The strategy should be aligned with the fire and rescue authority's integrated risk management plan and if appropriate the Fire and Rescue Plan. - 5.4 Fire and rescue authorities should publish robust, transparent and locally owned efficiency plans on their websites.
-Each fire and rescue authority should also publish an annual report on their progress against their efficiency plans.
+The strategy should be aligned with the fire and rescue authority's Integrated Risk Management Plan and if appropriate the Fire and Rescue Plan. - 5.5 Local Authorities (including combined fire and rescue authorities) were required to produce robust, transparent and locally owned efficiency plans and publish them on their website in order to receive a four year funding settlement from 2016/17 to 2019/20.
+Each fire and rescue authority should publish an annual report on their progress against these efficiency plans, and publish any updated efficiency plan if produced.
+Again, this can form part of the medium term financial plan.